Santorini Cruise Port Guide, Things to Do, Shore Excursions

 • Santorini is a small island and renting a car is a great way to explore it, however, it is extremely challenging to find parking in the high season.
 In Fira and Oia, you’ll need to leave your car at parking lots a bit outside the historic center and then walk to the old town.
 Check out Santorini rent-a-car deals

 • Santorini has a reliable public bus network that connects the main towns and villages on the island.
-The buses are operated by KTEL Santorini Buses and the ticket prices for a single ride range from 1.60€ to 2.30€ depending on the final destination.
+The buses are operated by KTEL Santorini Buses and the single ticket prices depends on the final destination.
 These buses also run between Santorini Airport and Fira.
 You can check the schedules and pricelist on the official webpage https://www.ktel-santorini.gr/

 • Santorini Airport (JTR) is located on the eastern coast of the island, approximately 5.5 km/3.5 miles (a 10-minute drive) from Fira port.

-• Book a private transfer in Santorini cruise port
+• Book a private transfer in Santorini

 • Explore Santorini tours and activities